foursquare/scala-gazelle/README.md

  - remove globs
  - add resolve directives for conflicts
- - must refactor to a single library and/or test taret per package
+ - must refactor to a single library and/or test target per package
+ - may need to rename existing rules, if they conflict with generation conventions

 ## Maintainer notes